Antiz96/Linux-Desktop/Home-Server/README.md

 # Home-Server

-This is the list of installation (and configuration) procedures of service that I have (or had) running on my Home-Server
+This is the list of installation (and configuration) procedures of services that I have (or had) running on my Home-Server

 * [Debian (OS Installation and configuration)](https://github.com/Antiz96/Linux-Configuration/blob/main/Home-Server/Debian.md)
 * [Proxmox](https://github.com/Antiz96/Linux-Configuration/blob/main/Home-Server/Proxmox.md)